Published by Christina Riley. Last Updated on October 20, 2023.

 The arts truly come alive during spring in North Carolina.
 Here are some fantastic events to check out!

-- Carolina Beach Street Arts Festival (May 5 to 6)
+- Carolina Beach Art in the Yard Festival (May 4 to 5)

-- Plein Air Festival in Southport (May 18)
+- Plein Air Festival in Southport (May 1 to 3)

 Read More: Wonderful Places to Visit in the High Country